devops-workflow/terraform-local-label/README.md

 A single name format will not solve every use case, so multiple variants are returned and there is a few options to affect how they get build.
 The general name convention is `{organization}-{environment}-{name}-{attributes}`. `Name` is required, the other 3 can be turned on/off indivisually.
 The delimiter (`-`) can be changed

-All devops-workflow module will eventually use this.
+All [devops-workflow](https://registry.terraform.io/search?q=devops-workflow&verified=false) modules will eventually use this.

 **NOTE:** `local` refers to this using [locals](https://www.terraform.io/docs/configuration/locals.html) and does not create any resources.
 It just builds new variables.